CSchoel/svgap/README.md

 ## General references

-Some references (mainly books and web resources) were used for multiple channels, which is why I list them only once here:
+Some references (mainly books and web resources) were used for multiple currents, which is why I list them only once here:

 * [Klabunde2011](https://isbnsearch.org/isbn/9781451113846) (the starting point of my research)
 * [Chandler2009](https://doi.org/10.1161/CIRCULATIONAHA.108.804369) (role and presence of ion currents in SAN)